RadiantBlockchain/electron-radiant/contrib/osx/README.md

 ✗ _This script does not produce reproducible output (yet!)._

 This guide explains how to build Electron Cash binaries for macOS systems.
-We build our binaries on El Capitan (10.11.6) as building it on High Sierra makes the binaries incompatible with older versions.
+We build our binaries on Mojave (10.14.x) as building it on newer would produce binaries that are incompatible with older Macs.

 This assumes that the Xcode Command Line tools (and thus git) are already installed.
 You can install older (and newer!) versions of Xcode from Apple provided you have a devloper account [from the Apple developer downloads site](https://developer.apple.com/download/more/).